Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 **A Matter of Time - A Clock HUD Widget** - I’ve decided not to add UI elements needlessly.
 **A Matter of Time - Phoenix Preset** - See above.
 **KenMOD - Time On Loading Screen** - Again, an extra UI element that may be useful but ultimately unnecessary for me.
-**Alternate Conversation Camera Plus** - I like this mod but I'm not completely sure it's without issue.
-For now, disabled.
-**CoMAP - Common Marker Addon Project** - Incompatible with Nordic UI
+**CoMAP - Common Marker Addon Project** - Incompatible with Nordic UI's map markers, which I like.

 I’ve added the following mods to this section:
 ### [SkyUI - Ghost Item Bug Fix](https://www.nexusmods.com/skyrimspecialedition/mods/49106?tab=files)